harvard-huit/salesforce-harvard-data-package/README.md

-# Salesforce DX Project: hud
+# Salesforce DX Project: Harvard University Data (HUD)

+This is a Salesforce Second Generation Package.
+It is meant to be a package to help pattern how University data is stored in various Salesforce instances around the University.

-This repository should get you set up with being able to deploy the hud package.
-This package relies on data from the (HUIT/salesforce-person-updates)[] project.
+This repository should get you set up with being able to deploy the HUD package.
+This package does NOT deliver data.
+It relies on data to be pushed from the [HUIT/salesforce-person-updates](https://github.huit.harvard.edu/HUIT/salesforce-person-updates) project.

 <details>
 <summary>Old HUDA and EDA Information</summary>